 Arriving by boat at the island of Serifos you will see Serifos Chora hanging on the mountain hill high above.
 It is one of the most beautiful capitals in the Cyclades.
 After spending your day at one of the gorgeous beaches you can enjoy the evening in the cobblestoned narrow alleys of Chora, dining in a traditional restaurant and having a drink in one of the bars.

-Serifos is located in the western Cyclades, south of Kythnos and northwest of Sifnos.
+Serifos is one of the many Greek islands, belonging to the island group Cyclades in the Aegean Sea.
+Serifos is in the western Cyclades, south of Kythnos and northwest of Sifnos.
 It is part of Milos region.
-It has a population of around 1,400 (anno 2001).

 Serifos, an island of strong contrasts with an active magnetic field created by its metalliferous rocks, is an ideal proposal for relaxing holidays in a Cycladic environment with an intense nightlife.
 It will captivate you at first sight.

 The enchanting Chora is the capital of the island with white houses, windmills, and stone paved walkways, built on an almost perpendicular rock.
 With its breath-taking views over the Aegean Sea it is classified among the most beautiful capital towns of the Greek islands.
 Sérifos is with its charming paths and astonishing views an obvious choice for hikers.
 Chora makes a wonderful spot for sunset gazing!

 Boasting a coastline of 81 meters, Serifos has a great many beaches to choose from!
 You can choose between organized or secluded beaches, sandy or pebbled, all perfect for relaxing and enjoying your privacy away from the crowds.
 The beaches of Livadi and Livadakia are the most popular beaches on Serifos.

 - Agios Sostis beach – Sandy, secluded – 7 km east of Chora

 - Psili Ammos beach – Sandy, secluded – 8 km east of Chora